 Additional information on MLA style may be found at these websites:

-For additional assistance with citation styles, consult your professor or reference staff at the Mount Library.
+For additional assistance with citation styles, consult your professor or the research help service at the Mount Library.

-You can reach the Library by email: email@example.com or by phoning 457-6250.
-Please note: library staff will help you as much as possible but they may also refer you back to your professor.
+You can reach the Library by email: email@example.com.
+Please note: The Library will help you as much as possible but they may also refer you back to your professor.